Skip to content

 • Volvo paused production at Ghent, Belgium, for three days (Jan 15–17, 2024) due to delayed gearbox deliveries.

-• Volvo recovered faster than Tesla did after its 14-day stop in Berlin, so the response looks like a short-term win with a long-term warning.
+• Volvo recovered more quickly than Tesla after its 14-day stop in Berlin, so the response appears to be a short-term win with a long-term warning.

 • African supply chains can copy the playbook.
 Buffer the parts that travel through choke points, map lower-tier sources, and plan lead times for delay